mjohns91/ansible.mcp/playbooks/aws_ccapi_demo/README.md

 - Modular task structure with `tasks/process_resource.yml` to process any resource
 - Conditional skipping of security scanning with `skip_security_check=True` if `SECURITY_SCANNING=disabled`

-> ⚠️ Note: The CCAPI MCP server enforces a mandatory workflow and is interactive — some tools may prompt for confirmation during execution.
+> **Note**: The CCAPI MCP server enforces a mandatory workflow and is interactive, some tools may prompt for confirmation during execution.
 Resources cannot be created without either running the security scan or explicitly allowing skipping with `skip_security_check=True`.

 ---